GROWTH OF BLACK SOLDIER FLY LARVAE ( Hermetia illucens ) FED WITH PAK CHOI ( Brassica chinensis ) AND CARP ( Cyprinus carpio ) RESIDUES

-One of the main obstacles of the local animal production system is the availability of affordable and sustainable protein supply.
-Insect larvae, such as Black Soldier Fly larvae (BSFL) (Hermetia illucens), have been considered as a protein source, which could be produced on large scale with low cost since organic wastes could be used as feeding material for them.
-This study was designed to determine the response of BSFL to various waste combinations of vegetable and animal remains Pak Choi (Brassica chinensis) (S) and fish offal of carp (Cyprinus caprio) (I)).
-In this study, a total number of 540 BSFL were fed with 100 mg/larvae/day combination of vegetable wastes: animal waste 70%: 30% (S > I), 50%: 50% (S = I), and 30%: 70% (S < I).
-The result showed group S < I showed the best combination to be applied as it produced significantly the highest weight of BSFL (122.8 mg/larvae) and Approximate Digestibility (62.01%) with least pupae mortality rate (4.29%) compared with other groups.
+and animal remains, Pak Choi (Brassica chinensis) residues (S) and carp (Cyprinus caprio) fish offal (I)).
+A total of 540 BSFL were fed with 100 mg/larvae/day combination of vegetable wastes: animal waste 70%: 30% (S > I), 50%: 50% (S = I), and 30%: 70% (S < I).
+Among the feed combinations, the S < I group showed the best results as it produced the significantly highest weight of BSFL at 122.8 mg/larvae and approximate digestibility of 62.01%, with the least pupae mortality rate at 4.29%.

-Copyright (c) 2020 BIOTROPIA - The Southeast Asian Journal of Tropical Biology
+Copyright (c) 2021 BIOTROPIA - The Southeast Asian Journal of Tropical Biology

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.Authors who publish with this journal agree with the following terms: